Below, we discuss and compare biogas and biomethane.

 iea.org indicates that (paraphrased) most biogas production currently comes from the use of crops and animal manure as feedstock

 Raw biogas is first captured where it’s generated i.e. in digesters, at landfills, etc.

-After capture, raw biogas can be used with little or no processing or refinement.
+After generation and capture, raw biogas can be used with little or no processing or refinement.

 It can be burnt for heat, or it can also be turned into electricity using a range of methods.

 Biomethane (Renewable Natural Gas – RNG)

 Biomethane is also referred to as renewable natural gas, or RNG.

 It involves the processing or refinement of raw biogas, so that it can meet natural gas industry standards.